Renting Process in Gibraltar: Complete Step-by-Step Guide

 Frequently Asked Questions

-Q: What if I find damp or issues after moving in?
-Report it immediately to your landlord in writing.
-Landlords are responsible for maintaining the property.
+What if I find damp or maintenance issues after moving in?
+Report them immediately to your landlord in writing.
+Landlords are typically responsible for maintaining the property's structure and essential services.
+Keep a record of every communication.

 Share this post